 Sandal season is finally here, which means many of us are thinking about our bare feet for the first time in months.
-While it feels great to liberate our feet from socks and boots, unpleasant foot issues such as bunions, blisters and calluses are potentially on display as well.
+While it feels great to liberate our feet from socks and boots, unpleasant foot issues like bunions are potentially on display as well.

-Hynes: A bunion is caused by a gradual change in the position of the bones that make up the big toe.
+A bunion is caused by a gradual change in the position of the bones that make up the big toe.
 It makes the bones stick out more on the inside part of the big toe.
 It is not a "growth" or callus.

-Hynes: The best way to alleviate bunion pain is to avoid shoes that make the pain worse.
+The best way to alleviate bunion pain is to avoid shoes that make the pain worse.
 Usually shoes that are wider at the toes or open-toed (weather permitting) are best.
 Splinting or bracing the toes will not affect how the bunion changes over time.
 Unless you also have other issues with the shape of your foot, custom insoles are not usually helpful for bunions either.

-How does surgery fix bunions?
+How does bunion surgery fix my feet?

-Hynes: Surgery fixes bunions by realigning the bones to make the foot more narrow, so the bunion doesn’t stick out as much.
-We also cut off a small amount of bone on the bunion area and adjust the surrounding soft tissues so they stop pulling the bones in the wrong way.
+Surgery fixes bunions by realigning the bones to make the foot narrower so the bunion doesn’t stick out as much.
+We also remove a small amount of bone on the bunion area and adjust the surrounding soft tissues so they stop pulling the bones in the wrong way.